Dropdowns allows the Method User to choose from a unique list of options.

 The dropdown object has four events associated with it.

-• Focus Event - Triggered when the user moves the mouse cursor into the dropdown field.
+• Focus Event: Triggered when the user moves the input cursor into the dropdown field, whether by the mouse or tabbing.

-• Lose Focus - Triggered when the user moves the cursor away from the dropdown field.
+• Lose Focus: Triggered when the user moves the cursor away off of the dropdown field.

-• Custom Row Click - Triggered when the user clicks the custom row.
+• Custom Row Click: Triggered when the user clicks the custom row as discussed below.

 Did this answer your question?